Climate of Venezuela: Group A: Tropical climates

 It's located south of Venezuela, Orinoco Delta, El Tamá area in west of Venezuela, and south of Maracaibo Lake.
 Rainfall exceeds 2,500 mm, not tending dry season.

 Group B: Dry climates

 This type of climate the evaporation exceeds precipitation.
-In Venezuela is typical of desert and arid coastal areas and with annual temperatures above 18 °C. The cold semiarid type can be found at elevated portions of the Andes.
+In Venezuela is typical of desert and arid coastal areas and with annual temperatures above 18 °C. The cold semiarid type can be found at elevated portions of the Andes, where annual average are below 18 °C, resulting in cooler air.